RetroPie/RetroPie-Docs/docs/Game-Boy.md

 ## Emulators: [lr-gambatte](https://github.com/libretro/gambatte-libretro), [lr-tgbdual](https://github.com/libretro/tgbdual-libretro)

-lr-gambatte is the prefered single-player emulator, while lr-tgbdual runs two instances of the same game for either two-player link cable games or parallel play on the same system.
+lr-gambatte is the prefered single-player emulator, while lr-tgbdual runs two instances of the same game for either two-player link cable games or parallel play on the same system. lr-gambatte supports playing link cable games over network (not to be mixed up with netplay).

 ## ROMS